-The soccer themed event held on Sunday, 2 December 2018 and saw 24 teams from across Johannesburg battle it out – but it was the stars in white and red who walked away as champions – cash prize in hand after pipping the “Nawty Boys” in the finals.
+The soccer-themed event was held on Sunday, 2 December 2018, and saw 24 teams from across Johannesburg battle it out – but it was the stars in white and red who walked away as champions – cash prize in hand after pipping the “Nawty Boys” in the finals.

 Jose Garcia AKA JOKER captain of Pirates FC was pleased not only about the win, but the event as well: “The tournament was really great , we enjoyed ourselves and the set was great.
 The organization of the tournament was run nicely.
 Games stuck to a program so it was good.
 We were glad we could do this and have someone benefit from it.”

-Under Islamic Relief’s current campaign banner #YemenCantWait, all the proceeds from the tournament, associated sales and donations are being channelled to the Arab state that has the notoriety of suffering the world’s largest man-made food crisis.
+Under Islamic Relief’s current campaign banner #YemenCantWait, all the proceeds from the tournament, associated sales, and donations are being channeled to the Arab state that has the notoriety of suffering the world’s largest man-made food crisis.
 Millions are starving and have to deal with the added scourge of a cholera outbreak.

 “Tournaments like these are important to remind the youth that they can keep busy with good activities even after the schools have closed – with the added bonus that it benefits those in need,” said organiser Zaheer Rajah

 Spectator and founder of Miles of Smiles, Naadira Kaka had only praise: “The tournament was well organized, absolutely fun, creative and an amazing initiative .”

 Safiya Sarang a well-seasoned volunteer at Islamic Relief was also there to lend a hand: “the tournament was an excellent way for the scholars to de-stress after a busy exam period.